 Contact the Print Shop at 954-357-7120 or email your printing specifications to firstname.lastname@example.org to receive an accurate estimate.

 What information should I include in a request for a quote?

-To submit a work request, contact the Print Shop at 954-357-7120 or email your specifications firstname.lastname@example.org.
+To submit a work request, contact the Print Shop at 954-357-7120 or email your specifications to email@example.com.

-Work requests should include information about the project such as, number of originals, single or double-sided printing, ink choices, paper choices, bindery, quantity and completion date.
-You may also contact the Print Shop and we will assist you.
+Work requests should include information about the project, such as number of originals, single or double-sided printing, ink choices, paper choices, binding, quantity and completion date.
+You may also contact the Print Shop for assistance.

 Does the Print Shop offer graphic design services or create artwork?